ppy/osu-infrastructure/score-submission.md

 Scores coming in via `osu-web-10` will need to populate into `solo_scores` in real-time.
 When this happens, we will also need to ensure that ES is made aware of new scores.
 Historically this has been done using the
 [osu-elastic-indexer](https://github.com/ppy/osu-elastic-indexer) component – whether we update this to work with the new table or replace it with, for instance, hooks installed in osu-web API endpoints is yet to be decided.

-### ⏱ Add replay saving support for lazer scores
+### ✅ Add replay saving support for lazer scores

+Replay data is now being handled by the `osu-server-spectator` component.
+It is only stored to disk for the time being, so further thought will be required at a later stage to persist things better.

+---

-Currently replay data is not being sent nor stored by lazer.
-This will need `osu-web` support, and further thought as to how we want to structure and store them.
+At a later stage, this will need `osu-web` support, and further thought as to how we want to structure and store them.
 Legacy `osu_x_replays` tables will likely want to be replaced, using the new `score_id` and adding extra metadata to manage the lifecycle of the replay.

 May be worth considering [requirements for ordering by most-watched](https://github.com/ppy/osu-web/issues/6412#issuecomment-1027539986) in the process.